Quick Answer

 Creating the code

-Take the specific URL (the one that answers the question, not the homepage) and generate the code on StackQR.
+Take the specific URL (the one that answers the question, not the homepage), confirm it loads cleanly on a phone, then generate the code on StackQR.
 Download SVG for print or PNG for screen.
-The code works as long as your website does.
+Because the URL is encoded directly into a static code, it keeps working for as long as that address resolves.